Architecture

 Related

-Section titled “Related”HitKeep Cloud runs this exact binary stack in dedicated infrastructure — EU (Frankfurt) or US (Virginia) — with the same auditability guarantees.
-Join the waitlist →
+Section titled “Related”HitKeep Cloud runs this exact binary stack in managed EU (Frankfurt) or US (Virginia) infrastructure with the same auditability guarantees.
+Start with HitKeep Cloud →